Malolve/Malolve/README.md

 - Hi...
 That's it bye, by the way...
 I'm Malolve / Malo
 - I’m Into.
 Homestuck.
 ULTRAKILL...
 And Coding his little favorite block game
 - I’m currently learning...
-Nothing
+Java or attempting too
 - Pronouns:                         He/Him
 - Fun fact:                         I have 300+ Hours on ULTRAKILL and still counting